 STROBE LIGHTING FOR FOOD PHOTOS: Basic Lighting Principles For Strobes, Types of Strobe Lights, Necessary Equipment, Strobe Side Light For Tabletop Sets, Strobe Back Light, How To Do A Light And Bright Shot, How To Do A Dark And Moody Shot

-FOOD STYLING: Food Styling Do’s & Don’ts, Keeping Food Stable, Various Food Styling Techniques, Contents of a Food Styling Kit
+FOOD STYLING: Food Styling Do's & Don'ts, Keeping Food Stable, Various Food Styling Techniques, Contents of a Food Styling Kit, Building Burgers, Plus more modules being added regularly

-PROP STYLING: Prop Styling Do’s & Don’ts, Finding Great Props, Making Your Own Backgrounds and Surfaces, Various Prop Styling Tricks
+PROP STYLING: Prop Styling Basics, Prop Styling Do's & Don'ts, Finding Great Props, Making Your Own Backgrounds and Surfaces, Various Prop Styling Tricks, Working With Fabrics, Propping For A Job, Working With A Prop Stylist, How To Pick The Best Plate, Best and Worst Colors For Food, Prop Styling Kits, and Propping For Your Story

 POST PRODUCTION & EDITING: Lightroom Importing, LR Editing, LR Exporting, Using LR Presets, Optimize for the Web or Print, Photoshop Editing, Free Editors